This article provides comprehensive ‘all you need to know’ information about Pokémon Booster Packs.

 4 x Common cards – Common cards are all character cards and are signified by a small black circle. ![]()

-2 x Reverse holo card – These cards are known as reverse holos because the bottom of the card is holographic rather than the top.
-There are reverse holo counterparts for each non-holo card in the set.
-They can be rare, uncommon or common and their rarity is signified by a black star, diamond or circle.
+2 x Reverse Holo cards – These cards are known as Reverse Holos because the bottom of the card is holographic rather than the top.
+There are Reverse Holo counterparts for each non-art card in the set.
+They carry the same rarity as their non-holo counterparts.